Educational Requirements

 - High earning potential with performance-based incentives.

-- Opportunity to help people achieve their financial goals.
+- Opportunity to help people achieve financial security.

 Cons

-- Income can fluctuate based on market conditions.
+- Income can be variable and dependent on market conditions.

 - Requires continuous learning to stay updated.